JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 </div>

 We need to have a Kotlin/Native compiler on our machines.
-You may have a look at the
+You may want to have a look at the
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
 tutorial for more information on performing this step.
-Let's assume we have a console, where the `kotlinc` command is available.
+Let's assume that we have a console, where the `kotlinc` command is available.

-Now we call the following command to compile the code into a dynamic library:
+Now we can call the following command to compile the code into a dynamic library:
 ```bash
 kotlinc lib.kt -produce dynamic -output demo
 ```